The Avengers (2012 film): Box office

-The Avengers grossed $623.4 million in the United States and Canada, and $895.5 million in other territories, for a worldwide total of $1.519 billion, becoming the third-highest-grossing film of all time, the highest-grossing film of 2012, the highest-grossing comic book adaptation, the highest-grossing superhero film, and the highest-grossing film ever released by Walt Disney Studios, at the time of its release.
-The film's worldwide opening of $392.5 million was the fourth-largest.
+The Avengers grossed $623.4 million in the United States and Canada, and $895.5 million in other territories, for a worldwide total of $1.519 billion, making it the third-highest-grossing film of all time, the highest-grossing film of 2012, the highest-grossing comic book adaptation, the highest-grossing superhero film, and the highest-grossing film ever released by Walt Disney Studios, at the time of its release.
+The film's worldwide opening of $392.5 million ranked as the fourth-largest.
 The Avengers also became the fifth film distributed by Disney and the twelfth film overall to earn more than $1 billion.
 It reached this milestone in 19 days, matching the record previously set by Avatar (2009) and Harry Potter and the Deathly Hallows – Part 2 (2011).
 Its grosses exceeded its estimated $220 million production cost 12 days after its release.
 It was the first Marvel production to generate $1 billion in ticket sales.